neuralvis/elpa-mirror/stable-melpa/mybigword-readme.txt

     (let* ((mybigword-default-format-function 'mybigword-format-with-dictionary))
       (mybigword-show-big-words-from-current-buffer))

+  You can also set `mybigword-default-format-header-function' to add a header before displaying words.

   2. Parse the *.srt to play the video containing the word in org file Make sure the org tree node has the property =SRT_PATH=.